 Local Authorities regulate the comparatively less polluting Part A2 activities for multi-media emissions and the lesser polluting Part B activities for emissions to air only.

-View the list of Part B operating installations in Eden, there are currently 48 Part B processes.
+View the list of Part B operating installations in Eden.
+There are currently 39 Part B processes.

 Apply for an environmental permit

-To apply for a Part B permit, you will need to provide us with details about your pollution control equipment, methods and working practices, together with the correct fee
+To apply for a Part B permit, you need to provide us with details about your pollution control equipment, methods and working practices, together with the correct fee.

 Environmental permit application fee

-Fees are set by Central Government.
+Central Government sets fees.
 They change every year and vary from one type of business to another.
-They also vary depending on your environmental performance - this is calculated using a risk assessment based on the outcome of inspection.
+They also vary depending on your environmental performance, calculated using a risk assessment based on the outcome of inspection.

 How we deal with your application

-The whole process of getting a permit is governed by legislation which is set out by the Government.
-For more guidance on the whole environmental permitting process and an overview of what you can expect from us there is an Environmental permitting general guidance manual on GOV.UK.
+Legislation governs the whole process of getting a permit, set out by the Government.
+For more guidance on the environmental permitting process, and an overview of what you can expect from us, there is an environmental permitting general guidance manual on GOV.UK.

-Once we have received your 'duly made' application we will ensure that all appropriate pollution prevention methods are taken, through the best available techniques, and that no significant pollution is caused.
+Once we have received your 'duly made' application, we will ensure that you take all appropriate pollution prevention methods through the best available techniques, and you cause no significant pollution.
 We may need to advertise your application to the wider community, to allow local residents to comment.
-We may also need to consult other agencies - Environment Agency, Primary Care Trust or water undertaker.
+We may need to consult other agencies - Environment Agency, Primary Care Trust or water undertaker.
 What we have to do depends largely on the nature of your business.
 We must consider any comments made in relation to your application.

-Although much of the content of any permit is set down in Government guidance, you will always be given the opportunity to comment on permit conditions.
+Although much of the content of any permit is set down in Government guidance, you have the opportunity to comment on permit conditions.
 We want to work with businesses to ensure that permits reflect real working practices and only impose essential pollution controls.